 His description of the process

 His UX case study retained my attention by explaining the process through an easy-to-read story.
 It was well thought out with the help of the visual design to draw out the significant points.
 In the screenshot above, he explains a part of the Discovery process and uses user study quotes.
 It creates a harmonious flow, making the story come to life.

 His thoughtful conclusions and reflection.

 In the end, Simon concludes his UX case study with the results, reflections, and insights.
-It makes him stand out because people also want to know the impact of what he did and how he came about that conclusion.
+It makes him stand out because people also want to know the impact of what he did and how he came to that conclusion.